CSE370HCI/react-starter-tutorial/index.md

 After, we'll pick "Empty Activity".
 This will create a basic activity with nothing in it.
 ![Template](https://i.imgur.com/ySmEBV6.jpg)

 Finally, we can leave the default name for our activity.
-Then click
+Then click finish and Android Studio will create our project.